jch00oo/CAA-Data-Analysis-Project/README.md

 ![Screen Shot 2020-12-02 at 11 32 56 PM](https://user-images.githubusercontent.com/70298391/100982807-59080480-34fd-11eb-9ad2-3d60c7ed5967.png)

 After conducting a monthly breakdown of the opens-to-clicks conversion rate, it seems that alumni are generally less likely to click on links during the school year months.
-I hypothesize that the conversion rate was the highest in December 2019 (20%) because Cal won the Big Game that year; conversion rates were low in April 2020 (2%) because of the coronavirus stay-at-home order.
+We hypothesize that the conversion rate was the highest in December 2019 (20%) because Cal won the Big Game that year; conversion rates were low in April 2020 (2%) because of the coronavirus stay-at-home order.

 ![Screen Shot 2020-12-02 at 11 47 08 PM](https://user-images.githubusercontent.com/70298391/100982855-69b87a80-34fd-11eb-82a8-85a378199202.png)